Globally Stable Attitude Control along Neutrally Stable Trajectories

 yielding a bounded control law even when $\qc e \rightarrow \qc 1$.

-Rather than take the weighted average of two acceleration control laws as done above, a theoretically more fruitful approach yielding a strong stability result is to first weigh the constraints on the velocities, and then differentiate the combination to derive the acceleration control law as done below.
+Rather than take the weighted average of two acceleration control laws as done above, a theoretically more fruitful approach yielding a strong stability result is to first weigh the constraints in \eqref{eqn:evTw_0} and \eqref{eqn:w_e0vevxv}, and then differentiate the combination to derive the acceleration control law as done below.